BOND

 Varietal: 100% Cabernet Sauvignon.

-Soil: Decomposed volcanic rocks (Volcanic Tuff).
+Soil: Decomposed volcanic rocks (volcanic tuff).

 Aging: 22 months in new French oak barrels.